 While this Compartment promotes environmental characteristics within the meaning of Article 8 of the SFDR, it does not currently commit to investing in any sustainable investment within the meaning of the SFDR or the Taxonomy Regulation.

-Accordingly, it should be noted that this Compartment does not take into account the EU criteria for environmentally sustainable economic activities within the meaning of the Taxonomy Regulation and its portfolio alignment with such Taxonomy Regulation is not calculated.
-Therefore, the "do not significant harm" principle does not apply to any of the investments of this Compartment.
+The attention of the investors is drawn to the fact that the "Do No Significant Harm" principle applies only to those investments underlying the Compartment that take into account the EU criteria for environmentally sustainable economic activities.
+The investments underlying the remaining portion of the Compartment do not take into account the EU criteria for environmentally sustainable economic activities.